tarampampam/webhook-tester/README.md

 With this public URL, you can test your webhooks from external services like GitHub, GitLab, Bitbucket, and more.
 You'll never miss a request!

+## ⁉ FAQ

+**Can I have pre-defined (static) webhook URLs (sessions) to ensure that the sent request will be captured even without data persistence?**

+Yes, simply use the `--auto-create-sessions` flag or set the `AUTO_CREATE_SESSIONS=true` environment variable.
+In `v1`, you needed to define sessions during app startup to enable this functionality.
+However, since `v2`, all you need to do is enable this feature.
+It works quite simply: if the incoming request contains a UUID-formatted prefix (e.g., `https://app/{UUID}/...`), a session for this request will be created automatically.
+All that's left for you to do is open the session in the UI.

 ## 🧩 Installation